Communication Sciences and Disorders (PhD)

 Minimum admission consideration requirements are as follows:

-Three letters of reference from faculty at the undergraduate institution are required.
+- Three letters of reference from faculty at the undergraduate or graduate institution as appropriate, are required.
 At least two references must be provided by the Ph.D. faculty.

-Three letters of reference from current faculty.
-All three references must be provided by the Ph.D. faculty.
+- Three letters of reference from current faculty, two of these references being provided by the Ph.D. faculty.

 Applications for Track One of the Ph.D. program are accepted at any time and enrollment can begin any semester.
 Applications for the Track Two program are accepted after November 1 during the student's first year of the MSSLP program or second year of the Au.D. program.